adamgunderson/FMOS-LoadAvgCheck-Manager/README.md

 ### Post-Backup Action Permission Denied (Root Execution)

-If you see "Post-backup action failed: [Errno 13] Permission denied" in cron emails:
+If you see "Post-backup action failed: Permission denied" in cron emails:

-**Problem**: On FMOS virtual appliances, `/home` is typically mounted with the `noexec` flag, which prevents execution of ANY files from that location - even through bash.
-The backup system runs as root and cannot execute scripts from `/home`.
+**Common Issues:**
+1. `/home` mounted with `noexec` - prevents script execution from `/home`
+2. `fmos` command denies execution by root user - requires admin user privileges

+**How the script handles this:**
+- Automatically copies itself to `/tmp` (bypasses `noexec` on `/home`)
+- Dynamically detects the admin username (no hardcoded usernames!)
+- When running as root, automatically switches to detected admin user for all `fmos` commands
+- Uses `su - <admin_user> -c "fmos ..."` when executed by backup system (root)

 **Solution - Use /tmp Copy** (Automatic in updated script):
 ```bash